Skip to content

 Admiral Markets UK Ltd holds the FCA authorisation behind the Admirals brand in the UK.

-FCA regulation and global licences
+FCA regulation

-Admiral Markets UK Ltd is authorised and regulated by the FCA under FRN 595450 (FCA register, checked 15 July 2026).
+Admiral Markets UK Ltd is authorised and regulated by the FCA under FRN 595450 (FCA register record, checked 16 July 2026).
 Only the FCA-authorised UK entity serves UK retail clients.
 On execution model, Admirals publishes its order-execution and best-execution policy documents on its UK site rather than a single headline fill-speed figure, so we quote no latency number; in our earlier global testing of Admirals’ non-UK entity, order handling on MT4 and MT5 was consistent with a mid-tier MetaTrader broker, which we note as carried-over context rather than a UK result.

 Client money, FSCS and negative balance protection